RobinHerbots/Inputmask/README.md

 ### set a value and apply mask

-this can be done with the traditionnal jquery.val function (all browsers) or javascript value property for browsers which implement lookupGetter
+this can be done with the traditionnal jquery.val function (all browsers) or javascript value property for browsers which implement lookupGetter or getOwnPropertyDescriptor

 ```javascript
 $(document).ready(function(){